IrisMejuto/Argentina-Fuel-Market-Analysis/README.md

 Utilizing Power BI's robust capabilities, I embarked on cleaning, modeling, exploring, and visualizing the comprehensive dataset to unearth critical insights.

-The dataset employed for this intricate analysis is part of the **FP20 Analytics Challenge 14** 👉🏼🗃️ [⛽National Fuel Market Analytics DataSet](https://www.fp20analytics.com/challenges)

 ## 🗃️ Dataset:

 The dataset is made up of 1 file, you can download it in Spanish and English: